ie3-institute/simona/docs/readthedocs/usersguide.md

 These steps have to be performed each time updates to the external simulation need to be deployed.

-- Execute ``./gradlew shadowJar`` inside the external simulation project.
+- Execute ``gradlew shadowJar`` inside the external simulation project.
 - Copy the resulting *jar* (usually placed inside ``<external project>/build/libs/``) to ``./input/ext_sim/``.

 Now, when a simulation with SIMONA is started (see [above](#running-a-standalone-simulation), the external simulation is triggered at each tick that it requested.